Coach Trips to Disneyland Paris

 Rising high above its surroundings in the centre of the Disneyland Park stands the elegant Sleeping Beauty's Castle.
 The essence of every child's fairytale kingdom, its pink turrets and square trees create a magical setting for any visit to Fantasyland.
 Inside, stained glass windows and hand-painted storybooks tell the story of Sleeping Beauty, whilst beneath the castle lurks a ferocious looking dragon.
 "It's a Small World" is a must for younger children, as is Lancelot's Carousel, Mad Hatter's Teacups, Peter Pan's flight, and Dumbo.
 Return to the days of princesses and knights as you dine in medieval banqueting rooms in the Auberge de Cendrillon, complete with Cinderella's carriage.
 For a quick burger, Au Chalet de la Marionette is always popular, or why not pop down to Toad Hall for fish and chips?

 For the daring, Discoveryland is just waiting to be explored.
-Inspired by inventions and technology of past and present, this land offers an intergalactic trip onboard Star Tours, a sensational 360° film at Le Visionarium, Les Mysteres du Nautilus submarine, and the 3D 'Honey, I Shrunk the Audience.'
-Finally, for the bravest of all, there is Space Mountain*...a thrilling trip through the galaxy, with a stomach churning selection of catapults, loops, and twists.
+Inspired by inventions and technology of past and present, this land offers an intergalactic trip onboard Star Tours 2 (From spring 2017), a sensational 360° film at Le Visionarium, Les Mysteres du Nautilus submarine, and the 3D 'Honey, I Shrunk the Audience.'
+Finally, for the bravest of all, there will be Star Wars Hyperspace Mountain (From spring 2017)...a new thrilling trip to the Star Wars galaxy, you will feel like you are in the middle of TIE fighter following the twists and turns in a far galaxy between the forces of dark and light.
 Be warned!

 Fun Facts about Disney